OyvindElgvin/GitCompPhys/README.md

 # GitCompPhys
-CompPhys

-Folders for Computational Physics
+Folders for Computational Physics 3150